 - 1. Lecturer

-- Associate Lecturer
+- 2. Associate Lecturer

 - 3. Senior Lecturer.

-F. Part-time Faculty.
+- F. Part-time Faculty.

-When the Campus cannot meet its teaching needs from the ranks of its full-time tenured and tenure-track (TT) Faculty and full-time non-tenure-track (FTNTT) Faculty, part-time faculty appointments will be made from an established pool of qualified applicants not currently on regular appointment at the University.
+When the Campus cannot meet its teaching needs from the ranks of its T/TT and FTNTT Faculty, part-time faculty appointments will be made from an established pool of qualified applicants not currently on regular appointment at the University.

-2. Reappointment, Tenure, and Promotion Procedures.
+2. Reappointment, Tenure, and Promotion Procedures (RTP).

-A. Faculty seeking reappointment, tenure and promotion (RTP) should review the guidelines and other materials circulated annually by the Provost and Associate Provost for Faculty Affairs.
+A. Faculty seeking reappointment, tenure, and promotion (RTP) should review the guidelines and other materials circulated annually by the Associate Provost for Faculty Affairs.
 Faculty members are also advised to seek out assistance from senior Faculty in their discipline for help in designing their curriculum vitae and organizing and submitting their documentation on the electronic system supported by the University.

-There are no more important decisions made concerning the relationships between the University and its TT Faculty than those related to promotion to higher rank, tenure with its implication of the right of a Faculty member to continuous appointment to a professional position of specified locus in the University, and reappointment for probationary Faculty.
+There are no more important decisions made concerning the relationships between the University and its T/TT Faculty than those related to promotion to higher rank, tenure with its implication of the right of a Faculty member to continuous appointment to a professional position of specified locus in the University, and reappointment for probationary Faculty.

-Reappointment, tenure, and promotion at the Trumbull Campus follows the Kent Campus procedures, with some important differences.
+RTP at the Trumbull Campus follows the Kent Campus procedures, with some important differences.
 First, promotion and tenure decisions provide for an advisory and recommendatory role for the faculty advisory group at the individual campus and for the Campus Dean.
 The procedure recognizes that Regional Campus Faculty hold membership in an academic department/academic unit while discharging their responsibilities and holding tenure within the Regional Campus System and rank within the department/academic unit.